vikito755/discord-find-games-bot/README.md

 https://discord.com/api/oauth2/authorize?client_id=907048337155432479&permissions=0&scope=bot%20applications.commands

 <h2>Issues and fixes:</h2>
 - The game module loads bot on "node deploy.js" and on "botStart.js".
 Which can be cumbersome if 100s of games are added.
-- Make sure that 2 games with the same name can't be added.
+There are currently maximum 25 games per server which should provide a reasonable loading time.
 - For the sake of "objects/GameWrapper.js", rewrite the "games.json file so there are only game objects without the array all games.
 So you can just write to it without needing to read the file.
 - In 'events/gameAutocomplets.js', make it so the user sees the most relevant option as they type.
 Currently if the user types he sees no options.
 - Overcome the limit of 25 games for autocomplete.

+- The commads with a protected role will need to be re-written, so they automatically detect the admins of the server role.
+- There was a change in "deploy.js" that made this line in 'config.js' redundant so it was removed (commiting this to remember) '"guildId": "907594308583047188",'

 <h2>Features to be considered:</h2>
 - Get the number of active users with a role, how much growth it has, how many people were looking for a game.
 So you can figure out which games are most wanted and played.